nordicmicroalgae/content/checklists-and-biovolumes.md

 * Freshwater phytoplankton from Norway from the REBECCA database provided by Birger Skjelbred at NIVA
 * Taxa from the Finnish Phytoplankton Society provided by Kristiina Vuorio at SYKE

+The taxonomic content is derived from the original list and updated to the current accepted name in [World Register of Marine Species (WoRMS)](https://www.marinespecies.org/) the update also include higher taxonomy and synonyms.
+Supplementary information, including geometric shapes, is sourced from the NOMP biovolume file.
+Links are provided for taxa present on [AlgaeBase](https://www.algaebase.org/), [Dyntaxa](https://namnochslaktskap.artfakta.se/) and [NORCCA: The Norwegian Culture Collection of Algae](https://norcca.scrol.net/).

 #### Excel file format

 * [Nordic Microalgae checklist 2024-01-29 Excel file](https://data.smhi.se/oce/SLW/checklists/2024_01-29/nordicmicroalgae_checklist_2024_Jan_29.xlsx)